adrielcafe/hal/README.md

 }
 ```

-Finally, inside your view class (`Activity`, `Fragment` or similar) you can emit actions to your state machine and observe state changes.
+Finally, choose a class to emit actions to your state machine and observe state changes, it can be an `Activity`, `Fragment` or any other class.

-If you want to use a [LiveData-based state observer](https://github.com/adrielcafe/HAL/blob/master/hal-livedata/src/main/kotlin/cafe/adriel/hal/livedata/observer/LiveDataStateObserver.kt), just pass your `LifecycleOwner` to `observeState()`, otherwise HAL will use a default [Callback-based state observer](https://github.com/adrielcafe/HAL/blob/master/hal-core/src/main/kotlin/cafe/adriel/hal/observer/CallbackStateObserver.kt) (which is best suited for JVM-only applications).
+If you want to use a [LiveData-based state observer](https://github.com/adrielcafe/HAL/blob/master/hal-livedata/src/main/kotlin/cafe/adriel/hal/livedata/observer/LiveDataStateObserver.kt) (highly recommended if you're on Android), just pass your `LifecycleOwner` to `observeState()`, otherwise HAL will use a default [Callback-based state observer](https://github.com/adrielcafe/HAL/blob/master/hal-core/src/main/kotlin/cafe/adriel/hal/observer/CallbackStateObserver.kt) (which is best suited for JVM-only applications).

 ```kotlin
 class MyActivity : AppCompatActivity() {